DC Current Generation and Power Feature in Strongly Driven Floquet-Bloch Systems

-There are some requirements to have a nonzero current response.
+There are requirements for having nonzero current responses.
 The first requirement is about symmetry.
 The extrinsic current $\boldsymbol{j}_{DC}^{\text{Ex}}$ is related to a shift in the polarization of electrons, which is nonzero if the inversion symmetry (parity) is broken.
-However, for the intrinsic current $\boldsymbol{j}_{DC}^{\text{In}}$, we need to further break the time-reversal symmetry (TRS), since $\partial_{\boldsymbol{k}}\omega_{\mu}$ is odd under TRS.
-Another requirement is quite special for the intrinsic current that the quasi-equilibrium distribution $\rho^{F,eq}_{\mu,\mu}$ should not be an analytic function of quasi-energy $\omega_{\mu}$, otherwise, we will always have a zero intrinsic current due to the periodicity of $\omega_{\mu}$ in the Brillouin zone.
+However, for the intrinsic current $\boldsymbol{j}_{DC}^{\text{In}}$, we also need to break the time-reversal symmetry (TRS), since $\partial_{\boldsymbol{k}}\omega_{\mu}$ is odd under TRS.
+Another requirement is special for $\boldsymbol{j}_{DC}^{\text{In}}$ that the quasi-equilibrium distribution $\rho^{F,eq}_{\mu,\mu}$ should not be a function of quasi-energy $\omega_{\mu}$, otherwise, the intrinsic current will always be zero due to the periodicity of $\omega_{\mu}$ in the Brillouin zone.